 i.
-Actions: PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry Stewardship, Land and Sustainable Packaging policies.
+Actions: PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Stewardship of Forests and Natural Ecosystems, Land and Sustainable Packaging policies.

-Third-party certification scheme RSPO Mass Balance
+RSPO Mass Balance